telerik/blazor-docs/components/map/overview.md

 Raster maps are divided into images (tiles) for serving over the web.
 Tiles are typically 256px squares.
 The top level (zoom level 0) displays the whole world as a single tile.
 Each progressive zoom level doubles the size of the Map.

-Blazor Map also incorporates a navigation tool allowing the end to user to easily zoom, pan and change the current view.
+Blazor Map also incorporates a navigation tool allowing the end user to easily zoom, pan and change the current view.
 You can change the navigation tool position by using the `MapControlsNavigator.Position` enum.

 ## Events